canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 Delegates are helpful when working with higher-order functions.
 This is, functions that take functions as parameter or return another function.
 For example, Javascript's callbacks or Python's decorators are high-order functions.

-Now, that is clear what delegates are, let's see some `Func` and `Action` declarations.
+Now that is clear what delegates are, let's see some `Func` and `Action` declarations.
 For example,

 * `Action<Employee>` holds a void method that receives `Employee` as parameter.
 * `Action`, a void method without any parameters.